 Deanne studied at Western Australian Academy of Performing Arts (BA dance, 1993) and Victoria University (2011).
 Throughout 2017-2019 she is a studio artist at Gertrude Contemporary, Melbourne and in the latter part of 2019 Resident Artist at Tewmpernace Hall, South Melbourne.

 Since 1994 Deanne has worked with many artists and choreographers including Phillip Adams Balletlab, Tim Darbyshire, Maria Hassabi, Rebecca Jensen, Shelley Lasica, Shian Law, Jo Lloyd, Sandra Parker, Lee Serle and Brooke Stamp amongst others.
 Some of her own works include: Dual Reperage in Threes, Dancehouse for Dance Massive (2011); Twinships, Westspace (2012); Doublage, Arts House for Dance Massive, (2013); Siteless Now, NGV (2014), Regarding Yesterday- with Adva Zakai at Slopes Gallery (2014); How Choreography Works- with Lasica and Lloyd at Westspace and later at Art Gallery of NSW for Biennale of Sydney (2015 & 2016); All Our Dreams Come True- with Lloyd at Bus Projects (2016); Two Parts of Easy Action, The Substation (2016); The Interlude, Spring 1883, (2016); Remaking Dubbing at Gertrude Glasshouse and Melbourne Art fair (2018); Double Double (with Jo Lloyd) at Potter Museum Univeristy of Melbourne Group Furniture (2018) at Temperance Hall

-She has collaborated with or performed in the work of many visual artists including Belle Bassin and Justine Williams (both at Heide MOMA, 2016), in the work of Damiano Bertoli (Margaret Lawrence Gallery, 2016), David Rosetzky (2007), and Fiona MacDonald (2001), Justene Williams & Mikala Dwyer (Buxton Contemporary, 2019) In 2012 she collaborated with artist Linda Tegg to host a performance at a petrol station in inner city Collingwood.
+She has collaborated with or performed in the work of many visual artists including Belle Bassin (Heide MOMA, 2016), in the work of Damiano Bertoli (Margaret Lawrence Gallery, 2016), David Rosetzky (2007), Fiona MacDonald (2001), Justene Williams & Mikala Dwyer (Buxton Contemporary, 2019) In 2012 she collaborated with artist Linda Tegg to host a performance at a petrol station in inner city Collingwood

 In 2015 Deanne participated in an interdisciplinary notation workshop organised by Hannah Mathews and in 2016 was artist-in-residence at Boyd Studio 1 funded through City of Melbourne Creative Spaces program.
-She is currently working with Jo Lloyd in her new work, Overture to premiere in August 2018, and with Sandra Parker in her exhibition All Day All Night.
+In 2018 she worked with Sandra Parker in her exhibition All Day All Night.
+She is currently working with Jo Lloyd in Overture (premiered in August 2018) to be restaged during Melbourne Festival 2019.

 Copyright © All Rights Reserved